Ecoforestry

-Ecoforestry has been defined as selection forestry or restoration forestry.
+Ecoforestry has been defined as restoration or selection forestry.
 The main idea of ecoforestry is to maintain or restore the forest to standards where the forest may still be harvested for products on a sustainable basis.
 Ecoforestry is forestry that emphasizes holistic practices which strive to protect and restore ecosystems rather than maximize economic productivity.
 Sustainability of the forest also comes with uncertainties.
 There are other factors that may affect the forest furthermore than that of the harvesting.
 There are internal conditions such as effects of soil compaction, tree damage, disease, fire, and blow down that also directly affect the ecosystem.
 These factors have to be taken into account when determining the sustainability of a forest.
 If these factors are added to the harvesting and production that comes out of the forest, then the forest will become less likely to survive, and will then become less sustainable.

 Since the forest is considered an ecosystem, it is dependent on all of the living and non-living factors within itself.
 This is a major part of why the forest needs to be sustainable before it is harvested.
 For example, a tree, by way of photosynthesis, converts sunlight to sugars for respiration to keep the tree alive.
 The remains of the converted sugars is left in roots for consumption by the organisms surrounding the tree in the habitat.
 This shows the productivity of an ecosystem with its inhabitants.
 Productivity within the ecosystem cannot come to fruition unless the forest is sustainable enough to be harvested.
 If most individual organisms of the ecosystem vanish, the ecosystem itself is at risk.
 Once that happens, there is no longer any forest to harvest from.
 The overall productivity of a system can be found in an equation where the Net Primary Production, or NPP, is equal to the Gross Primary Production, or GPP, minus the Respiration, or R. The formula is the NPP = GPP - R. The NPP is the overall efficiency of the plants in the ecosystem.
 Through having a constant efficiency in NPP, the ecosystem is then more sustainable.
 The GPP refers to the rate of energy stored by photosynthesis in plants.
 The R refers to the maintenance and reproduction of plants from the energy expended.